1. Introduction

 No additional members are required.

 In this flow the Aggregator Instance has no identity and all requests to upstream resource servers will be unauthenticated.
-All hosted resources MUST be public or accessible without authentication.
-In this flow the registration post request MIGHT not require authentication, depending on the deployment’s policy.
+In this flow the management POST request MIGHT not require authentication, depending on the deployment’s policy.

 -